cchitsiang/awesome-stars/topics.md

 ## godot

-- [rivet-gg/rivet](https://github.com/rivet-gg/rivet) - 🔩 Serverless for stateful backends
+- [rivet-gg/rivet](https://github.com/rivet-gg/rivet) - 🔩 The open-source serverless platform.
+Easily deploy & scale AI agents, complex workloads, and backends — all on a frictionless platform that runs anywhere.

 ## golang